Providing Education on a Global ScaleThe Literacy Site

 The United Nations initiated the Millennium Development Project in 2002 to reverse eight of the world’s most profound problems — including hunger, poverty, and illiteracy.

-The project hopes to give all children everywhere access to a full primary school education before next year, but at the current rate of progress there will still be over fifty million children without educational opportunities by the deadline.
+The project hopes to give all children everywhere access to a full primary school education, but at the current rate of progress there will still be over fifty million children without educational opportunities by the deadline.

 In this video, Group COO and Board Member of GEMS Education explains the projected deficit, and what can be done to accomplish global access to education.